wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 ### Migrating encrypted passwords

 To migrate the encrypted passwords from EI 6.x, you need to first obtain the plain-text passwords.
 Once you have them, follow the normal procedure of encrypting secrets in EI 7.
-See [Encrypt Secrets](../../security/encrypting_plain_text) for instructions.
+See [Encrypting Secrets](../../security/encrypting_plain_text) for instructions.